webplatform/docs/css/concepts/region_chain/index.md

 ---
-title: region chain
+title: region chains
+notes:
+  - 'Almost identical content to "Region", "Regions" and "Named Flow".
+Consider merging.'
+readiness: 'In Progress'
+summary: 'A series of regions that display the contents of a named flow.'
 tags:
   - Concept
   - Pages
   - CSS-Regions
-readiness: 'In Progress'
-notes:
-  - 'Almost identical content to "Region", "Regions" and "Named Flow".
-Consider merging.'
-summary: 'A series of regions that display the contents of a named flow.'
 uri: 'css/concepts/region chain'

 ---
-# region chains

-## Summary
+## <span>Summary</span>

 A series of regions that display the contents of a named flow.